A Profile of the Semi-Metal Boron

 In crystalline form, boron is the second hardest of all elements (behind only carbon in its diamond form) and has one of the highest melt temperatures.
 Similar to carbon, for which early researchers often mistook the element, boron forms stable covalent bonds that make it difficult to isolate.

 Element number five also has the ability to absorb a large number of neutrons, making it an ideal material for nuclear control rods.

 Recent research has shown that when super-cooled, boron forms yet an altogether different atomic structure that allows it to act as a superconductor.

 History of Boron

 While the discovery of boron is attributed to both French and English chemists researching borate minerals in the early 19th century, it is believed that a pure sample of the element was not produced until 1909.

-Glazes on Chinese ceramics dates from between the 3rd and 10th centuries AD have also been shown to make use of the naturally occurring compound.
+Glazes on Chinese ceramics dating from between the 3rd and 10th centuries A.D. have also been shown to make use of the naturally occurring compound.

-In fact, in the immediate aftermath of the Chernobyl nuclear disaster in 1986, 40 tons of boron compounds were dumped on the reactor in order to help control radionuclide release.
+In the immediate aftermath of the Chernobyl nuclear disaster in 1986, 40 tons of boron compounds were dumped on the reactor in order to help control radionuclide release.

 In the late 1990s, boron steel began being used in automobiles to strengthen structural components, such as safety bars.

-Although over 200 different types of borate minerals exist in the earth's crust, just four account for over 90 percent of commercial extraction of boron and boron compounds.
-These include tincal, kernite, colemanite, and ulexite.
+Although over 200 different types of borate minerals exist in the earth's crust, just four accounts for over 90 percent of commercial extraction of boron and boron compounds—tincal, kernite, colemanite, and ulexite.